fabiogoma/wordpress/README.md

 ## Project structure

-This project is structured in way to maintain the GoCD YAML pipelines, also some ansible playbooks used for deployment and testing:
+This project is structured as described on the following tree:

 ```bash
 $ tree.com .